pytoolz/toolz/doc/source/streaming-analytics.rst

 1. Split the dataset into groups by some property
 2. Reduce each of the groups with some synopsis function

-Toolz supports this common workflow with a simple in-memory solution and with a more sophisticated streaming solution.
+Toolz supports this common workflow with

+1.  a simple in-memory solution
+2.  a more sophisticated streaming solution.

 In Memory Split-Apply-Combine